-2024 · The first weekend.
-Indigenous Peoples Weekend began in 2024, with Indigenous-led and Indigenous-partnered events held at venues across Salt Spring Island.
+Indigenous Peoples Weekend began in 2024 as a small gathering on the meadow at ArtSpring.
 Many Nations were represented.
 Songs were sung, stories were told, and a community discovered that this was something it had been waiting for.

-2026 · A handover.
-This year marks IPW's transition into a fully Indigenous-led festival, guided by an Indigenous Advisory Council.
-The heart of the gathering moves to the Farmers Institute on Salt Spring Island, with additional events at venues across Salt Spring and the Southern Gulf Islands, and the Indigenous Art Show continuing at ArtSpring through early July.
+In 2026, the heart of the gathering moves to the Farmers Institute on Salt Spring Island, with the Indigenous Art Show continuing at ArtSpring through early July.
 Same circle, wider invitation.

 IPW is open to Indigenous and non-Indigenous people alike.
 Everyone is welcome to come, witness, and learn.
 Some ceremonies have protocols, and we name those clearly.